devat1396/UART_STM32F4_NUCLEO/README.md

 # UART_STM32F4_NUCLEO

-Main code is present in Nucleo_Try.c file.
+Main code for UART with interrupt is present in Nucleo_Try.c file.